U.S. Alerts

 Monday

 Monday: Scattered showers, mainly after noon.
+Widespread haze.
 Partly sunny, with a high near 85.
-Light and variable wind becoming west southwest 5 to 10 mph in the afternoon.
-Chance of precipitation is 40%.
+Light and variable wind becoming south southwest 5 to 8 mph.
+Chance of precipitation is 30%.
+New precipitation amounts of less than a tenth of an inch possible.

 Scattered